srcimon/screwbox/README.md

 ## Getting started

-1. Create a new Maven project and add dependencies to the ScrewBox Artifacts:
+1. Create a new Maven project (Java 21) and add dependencies to the ScrewBox Artifacts:

     ``` xml
    <!-- manage all ScrewBox dependencies -->